 The TLA water table is intercepted by the ground surface and riverbed, resulting in groundwater flow to the Roper River at Mataranka.
-Groundwater flow occurs along the bed of the river and tributaries, for example Elsey Creek, as well as through discrete springs, for example Bitter Springs, Rainbow Spring and Fig Tree Spring.
-Groundwater levels rise to above the natural ground surface in Elsey National Park where the underlying basement rock sub crops at shallow depth, resulting in shallow diffuse discharge, wetlands, and, in some areas, water logging (Yin Foo and Dilshad 2021).
-These shallow water table locations are common across the Roper River and are anticipated to cause significant evapotranspiration flux.
+Groundwater discharge occurs along the bed of the river and tributaries, for example Elsey Creek, as well as through discrete springs, for example Bitter Springs, Rainbow Spring and Fig Tree Spring.
+Groundwater levels rise to above the natural ground surface in Elsey National Park where the underlying basement rock subcrops at shallow depth, resulting in shallow diffuse discharge, wetlands, and, in some areas, water logging (Yin Foo and Dilshad 2021).
+These shallow water table locations are common across the Roper River and are anticipated to cause significant ET flux.

-Recent CSIRO environmental tracer investigations as part of the Geological and Bioregional Assessment (GBA) program and the Gas Industry Social and Environmental Research Alliance (GISERA) program (Deslandes et al., 2019; Lamontagne et al., 2021) have validated that groundwater flow at the Roper River discharge area is predominantly derived from the TLA.
+Recent CSIRO environmental tracer investigations as part of the Geological and Bioregional Assessment (GBA) program and the Gas Industry Social and Environmental Research Alliance (GISERA) program (Deslandes et al. 2019; Lamontagne et al. 2021) have validated the long held notion that groundwater flow at the Roper River discharge area is predominantly derived from the TLA.
+However, unusually high helium concentrations in discharge water suggest that a modest input from a deeper (older) groundwater source may exist.

 Another key finding of the CSIRO environmental tracer work was that multiple lines of evidence, for example relatively 'young' discharge water and decreasing apparent groundwater ages along the flowpath, suggest that groundwater discharge at the Roper River is likely to be sourced from groundwater that originated relatively close to the river.
-This is confirmed by groundwater modelling which shows that groundwater recharge within around 100 km of the Roper River is sufficient to support the majority of the observed discharge fluxes.
-As a result, groundwater originating from deeper formations or places further south, such as the Georgina Basin, account for a very small part of overall discharge at the Roper River.
+This is consistent with the department's understanding of system recharge and is confirmed by groundwater modelling which shows that groundwater recharge within around 100 km of the Roper River is sufficient to support the majority of the observed discharge fluxes.
+As a result, groundwater originating from deeper formations or places further south, such as the Georgina basin, account for a very small part of overall discharge at the Roper River.

-End of dry season flow information is provided in section 3.4.1 of this document.
-The location of flow areas is presented in Schedule L.
+End-of-dry-season flow information is provided in section 3.4 of this document.
+The location of discharge areas is presented in Schedule H.